MediaArea/RAWcooked-RegressionTestingFiles/README.md

 ### Others WAV/AIFF:
 Home made.

+### flower-*.tif
+Old files with no high value content and without explicit copyright.
+Expecting that it is considered "fair use".

 ### Others:
 Provided by sponsors with explicit authorization to make them public for testing purpose.